brotatotes/bht-automation/bht gen 3/Acts/Chapter 4/Acts 4 30 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:26:17
+- Timestamp: 12-25-2023 20:34:03
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 88
+- BHT Word Count: 81
-- BHT Commentary Usage: 29.23%
+- BHT Commentary Usage: 31.58%
-- BHT Quality Score: 1.350364104557157
+- BHT Quality Score: 1.6290985167343615
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (65):
+- ChatGPT injected words (57):
-	['above', 'advancing', 'all', 'and', 'apostles', 'asking', 'been', 'believers', 'by', 'clash', 'conviction', 'courage', 'else', 'enthusiasm', 'fellow', 'for', 'glory', 'god', 'has', 'having', 'healing', 'heard', 'help', 'his', 'hope', 'impending', 'in', 'interests', 'jesus', 'mission', 'name', 'of', 'on', 'opposing', 'plea', 'power', 'pray', 'preach', 'preaching', 'prioritize', 'proof', 'readiness', 'recognizing', 'released', 'rely', 'remain', 'renewed', 'requesting', 'return', 's', 'seek', 'signs', 'steadfast', 'strength', 'symbolizing', 'that', 'the', 'their', 'they', 'to', 'unwavering', 'visible', 'with', 'wonders', 'word']
+	['above', 'all', 'and', 'apostles', 'ask', 'commitment', 'confirm', 'contradict', 'courage', 'desiring', 'despite', 'else', 'firmness', 'for', 'forbid', 'glory', 'god', 'gospel', 'has', 'heard', 'in', 'jesus', 'message', 'mind', 'mission', 'name', 'of', 'opposition', 'power', 'pray', 'prayer', 'preach', 'preaching', 'prioritize', 'promoting', 'proof', 'readiness', 'reflects', 'request', 's', 'schemes', 'seeking', 'showing', 'signs', 'that', 'the', 'their', 'them', 'they', 'those', 'to', 'trust', 'truth', 'valuing', 'visible', 'who', 'will']
-- ChatGPT injected words (significant words only) (46):
+- ChatGPT injected words (significant words only) (39):
-	['advancing', 'apostles', 'asking', 'believers', 'clash', 'conviction', 'courage', 'enthusiasm', 'fellow', 'glory', 'god', 'having', 'healing', 'heard', 'help', 'hope', 'impending', 'interests', 'jesus', 'mission', 'opposing', 'plea', 'power', 'pray', 'preach', 'preaching', 'prioritize', 'proof', 'readiness', 'recognizing', 'released', 'rely', 'remain', 'renewed', 'requesting', 'return', 's', 'seek', 'signs', 'steadfast', 'strength', 'symbolizing', 'unwavering', 'visible', 'wonders', 'word']
+	['apostles', 'ask', 'commitment', 'confirm', 'contradict', 'courage', 'desiring', 'despite', 'firmness', 'forbid', 'glory', 'god', 'gospel', 'heard', 'jesus', 'message', 'mind', 'mission', 'opposition', 'power', 'pray', 'prayer', 'preach', 'preaching', 'prioritize', 'promoting', 'proof', 'readiness', 'reflects', 'request', 's', 'schemes', 'seeking', 'showing', 'signs', 'trust', 'truth', 'valuing', 'visible']

 ### Logs
-- Attempt 1 BHT: The apostles, having been released, returned to their fellow believers, representing the two conflicting interests that would soon clash.
-They prayed, asking God not only for courage but also for visible signs and miracles to prove the truth of their message.
-Their focus was on promoting the knowledge of the truth and glorifying God's kingdom.
-They esteemed the glory of God above all else and were willing to put the preaching of His word before everything.
-By asking for God's hand to heal and for signs and wonders to be done in Jesus' name, the apostles sought to boldly proclaim the message with confidence and firmness.
-They relied on God's power and desired His help to continue their work.
+- Attempt 1 BHT: In Acts 4:30, the apostles pray for courage and signs to prove that God has heard their prayer.
+They are focused on promoting the knowledge of the truth and seek God's glory above all else.
+They desire to further their mission and are not concerned with their own safety or preservation.
+By asking for visible signs and miracles, they are confident that God will strengthen them to preach the word with readiness and firmness of mind, despite the opposition they face.
+They emphasize the importance of the glory of God and prefer the preaching of the gospel above all other things.
-- 🔄 Acts 4:30 (attempt 1, 122 words, 39.74% quotes quality score: 1.409263286428105, V2 normalized quality score: 38.2, commentator tiers 1-3: 11.76%, 57.11%, 31.13%)
+- 🔄 Acts 4:30 (attempt 1, 101 words, 37.5% quotes quality score: 1.4876065569332404, V2 normalized quality score: 40.81, commentator tiers 1-3: 17.92%, 52.41%, 29.67%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: The apostles, released from imprisonment, reunite with their fellow believers, representing opposing interests on the brink of conflict.
-They pray for courage and visible signs as proof of God's presence.
-They are committed to promoting the truth and glorifying God's kingdom.
-They prioritize the preaching of His word above everything else.
-Seeking healing and signs and wonders in Jesus' name, they boldly proclaim the message, relying on God's power and seeking His assistance to continue their mission.
+- Attempt 2 BHT: The apostles in this passage ask for courage and visible signs as proof that God has heard their prayer.
+They prioritize promoting the truth and seeking God's glory over everything else.
+Their focus is on preaching the gospel with readiness and firmness, even in the face of opposition.
+They emphasize the importance of God's glory and place preaching above all else.
+In their request, they demonstrate their trust in God's power and desire to further their mission.
-- 🔄 Acts 4:30 (attempt 2, 80 words, 31.58% quotes quality score: 1.269573212552166, V2 normalized quality score: 33.56, commentator tiers 1-3: 16.02%, 52.47%, 31.51%)
+- 🔄 Acts 4:30 (attempt 2, 80 words, 40.74% quotes quality score: 1.5223655434576226, V2 normalized quality score: 41.96, commentator tiers 1-3: 19.13%, 49.99%, 30.88%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: Having been released, the apostles return to their fellow believers, symbolizing the impending clash of opposing interests.
-They pray for courage, asking for visible signs and proof that God has heard their plea for the strength to remain steadfast.
-They prioritize the preaching of God's word and seek His glory above all else.
-By requesting healing and signs and wonders in Jesus' name, they hope to preach with renewed readiness, enthusiasm, and unwavering conviction.
-They rely on God's power, recognizing His help in advancing their mission.
+- Attempt 3 BHT: The apostles pray for courage and visible signs, seeking proof that God has heard their prayer.
+They prioritize promoting the truth and God's glory, valuing preaching above all else.
+Their request reflects their trust in God's power and their commitment to their mission, showing their readiness to preach the gospel despite opposition.
+Desiring firmness of mind, they ask for signs that will confirm their message and contradict the schemes of those who forbid them to preach in Jesus' name.
-- 🔄 Acts 4:30 (attempt 3, 88 words, 29.23% quotes quality score: 1.350364104557157, V2 normalized quality score: 36.24, commentator tiers 1-3: 16.89%, 50.5%, 32.61%)
+- 🔄 Acts 4:30 (attempt 3, 81 words, 31.58% quotes quality score: 1.6290985167343615, V2 normalized quality score: 45.51, commentator tiers 1-3: 21.32%, 50.08%, 28.61%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The apostles, upon their release, join their fellow believers, signifying the imminent confrontation of opposing forces.
-They pray for courage, desiring visible signs and evidence of God's acknowledgement of their plea for unwavering faith.
-Their primary focus is to proclaim the truth and magnify God's kingdom.
-The apostles value the glory of God above all else, prioritizing the preaching of His word.
-By seeking healing and signs in Jesus' name, they are emboldened to deliver their message with steadfastness and resolve, relying on God's power and guidance.
+- Attempt 4 BHT: The apostles pray for courage and signs to prove that God has heard their prayer.
+They prioritize promoting the truth and God's glory, valuing preaching above all else.
+Their request reflects their trust in God's power and their commitment to their mission, showing their readiness to preach the gospel despite opposition.
+They ask for visible signs and miracles to confirm their message, contradicting those who forbid them to preach in Jesus' name.
+By seeking God's help, they seek to go forward and preach with greater readiness and firmness.
-- 🔄 Acts 4:30 (attempt 4, 90 words, 30.16% quotes quality score: 1.3178798788431254, V2 normalized quality score: 35.16, commentator tiers 1-3: 14.06%, 52.4%, 33.54%)
+- 🔄 Acts 4:30 (attempt 4, 91 words, 31.67% quotes quality score: 1.599747885659448, V2 normalized quality score: 44.53, commentator tiers 1-3: 19.89%, 50.73%, 29.38%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Upon their release, the apostles reunite with their fellow believers, representing conflicting interests.
-They pray for the courage to remain faithful even unto death and request visible signs to validate their message.
-The apostles prioritize the preaching of God's word, esteeming His glory above all else.
-They seek healing and signs in Jesus' name to empower them in boldly proclaiming the truth.
-With unwavering conviction and relying on God's power, they continue their mission, seeking His assistance to advance further.
+- Attempt 5 BHT: The apostles pray for courage and signs to prove that God has heard their prayer.
+They value promoting the truth and God's glory above all else, prioritizing preaching in their mission.
+By asking for visible signs and miracles, they seek to confirm their message and contradict those who forbid them from preaching.
+Their request reflects their trust in God's power and readiness to preach with greater determination.
+They desire to go forward and face opposition with firmness of mind, seeking God's help for their mission.
-- 🔄 Acts 4:30 (attempt 5, 82 words, 31.15% quotes quality score: 1.310181826956771, V2 normalized quality score: 34.91, commentator tiers 1-3: 17.38%, 51.12%, 31.51%)
+- 🔄 Acts 4:30 (attempt 5, 88 words, 33.33% quotes quality score: 1.592019070712604, V2 normalized quality score: 44.28, commentator tiers 1-3: 20.2%, 51.97%, 27.83%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Acts 4:30 bht prompt v0.8 (88 words, 29.23% quotes)
+- ✅ Acts 4:30 bht prompt v0.8 (81 words, 31.58% quotes)
-- quality score: 1.350364104557157, V2 normalized quality score: 36.24, commentator tiers 1-3: 16.89%, 50.5%, 32.61%)
+- quality score: 1.6290985167343615, V2 normalized quality score: 45.51, commentator tiers 1-3: 21.32%, 50.08%, 28.61%)